Virginia Car Insurance Laws

 What are state-mandated car insurance limits?

-A limit is simply the maximum dollar amount that your insurance company will pay out in for a claim.
-Liability coverage limits are determined by individual states and often split into three categories: bodily injury per person, bodily injury per accident, and property damage.
-In Virginia, the minimum is listed as 30/60/20 which we go into further detail about below:
+A limit is simply the maximum amount your insurance company will pay for a claim.
+Individual states determine liability coverage limits and often split into three categories: bodily injury per person, bodily injury per accident, and property damage.
+In Virginia, the minimum is listed as 50/100/25, which we go into further detail about below:

 Do Virginia's required minimums provide enough coverage?Â

-Virginia’s car insurance minimums are similar to most states but are rarely enough to fully protect you and your assets.
+Virginia’s car insurance minimums are similar to most states but are rarely enough to protect you and your assets fully.
 Liability limits can be reached quickly with even moderate injuries, especially if multiple people are injured.
-Also, the $20,000 property damage limit is a good deal under the average cost of a new vehicle.
+Also, the $25,000 property damage limit is still below the cost of most new vehicles.
 To ensure you are adequately covered, The Zebra recommends you increase these limits.

 Note: Virginia eliminated the $500 uninsured motor vehicle (UMV) fee option on July 1, 2024 that allowed you to drive uninsured for a certain period of time.